Bootleg recording: 1990s–present

 Following the success of Ultra Rare Trax, the 1990s saw an increased production of bootleg CDs, including reissues of shows that had been recorded decades previously.
 In particular, companies in Germany and Italy exploited the more relaxed copyright laws in those countries by pressing large numbers of CDs and including catalogs of other titles on the inlays, making it easier for fans to find and order shows direct.
 Similarly, relaxed copyright laws in Australia meant that the most serious legal challenge to unauthorised releases were made on the grounds of trademark law by Sony Music Entertainment in 1993.
 Court findings were in favour of allowing the release of unauthorised recordings clearly marked as "unauthorised".
-The updated GATT 1994 agreement soon closed this so-called "protection gap" in all three aforementioned countries effective 1 January 1995.
+The updated GATT 1994 agreement closed this so-called "protection gap" in all three aforementioned countries effective 1 January 1995.

-By this time, access to the internet was increasing, and bootleg review sites began to appear.
+By this time, access to the Internet was increasing, and bootleg review sites appeared.
 The quality control of bootlegs began to be scrutinised, as a negative review of one could adversely harm sales.
-Bootlegs began to increase in size, with multi-CD packages being common.
+Bootlegs increased in size, with multi-CD packages being common.
 In 1999, a 4-CD set was released containing three and a half hours of recording sessions for the Beach Boys' "Good Vibrations", spanning seven months.

 The tightening of laws and increased enforcement by police on behalf of the British Phonographic Industry (BPI), Recording Industry Association of America (RIAA) and other industry groups—often for peripheral issues such as tax evasion—gradually drove the distributors of for-profit vinyl and CD bootlegs further underground.
 Physical bootlegging largely shifted to countries with laxer copyright laws, with the results distributed through existing underground channels, open-market sites such as eBay, and other specialised websites.
 By the end of the decade, eBay had forbidden bootlegs.